How is Zeffy free?

 It's important to note that political expenses are not tax-deductible.
 If your nonprofit wishes to lobby, you must either pay a tax on the sum of its cost or inform members of the percentage of membership dues that support lobbying.

-The key differences between 501(c)(3) and 501(c)(5) organizations are:
+The key differences between 501(c)(3) and 501(c)(5) tax exempt status under the Internal Revenue Code are:

-• 501(c)(3)s include charitable, religious, and educational organizations, while 501(c)(5)s are labor, agricultural, and horticultural organizations.
+• 501(c)(3)s include tax exemption for charitable, religious, and educational organizations, while 501(c)(5)s are labor, agricultural, and horticultural organizations.

-• Donations to 501(c)(3)s are tax-deductible; donations to 501(c)(5)s are not.
+• Charitable donations to 501(c)(3)s are tax-deductible; charitable donations to 501c5s are not.

-• 501(c) is a designation under the Internal Revenue Code (IRC) that confers federal tax-exempt status on nonprofits.
+• 501(c) is a designation under the Internal Revenue Code (IRC) that confers federal tax exempt status on nonprofits.
 It identifies and lists down nonprofit organizations exempted from paying taxes.
 The different types of 501(c) includes:

 • Charitable organizations